-21. Club premises certificates
+20. Club premises certificates

-- 21.1 An application for a club premises certificate must be accompanied by: - the relevant fee - the club operating schedule, which may be supported by any appropriate risk assessments the applicant has undertaken - a plan of the premises, in accordance with the regulations.
-The council may reduce plans submitted to a scale suitable for publishing on the public register - a copy of the rules of the club, and - evidence that the club is a qualifying club (see the Guidance to Applicants).
+- 20.1 Paragraphs 19.1 to 19.3 above apply. - 20.2 An application for a club premises certificate must be accompanied by: - the relevant fee - the club operating cchedule, which may be supported by any appropriate risk assessments the applicant has undertake - A plan of the premises, in accordance with the regulations.
+The council may reduce plans submitted to a scale suitable for publishing on the public register - a copy of the rules of the club, and - evidence that the club is a qualifying club (see the guidance to applicants). - 20.3 The club operating schedule must contain the following: - details of the recognised club activities to which the application relates; - the times during which it is proposed the recognised club activities take place - any other times during which it is proposed the premises are open to members and their guests - the steps which it is proposed to take to promote the licensing objectives, and - any other prescribed matters.

-- 21.2 The club operating schedule must contain the following: - details of the recognised club activities to which the application relates - the times during which it is proposed the recognised club activities take place - any other times during which it is proposed the premises are open to members and their guests - the steps which it is proposed to take to promote the licensing objectives, and - any other prescribed matters. - 21.3 Where valid representations are received in respect of an application, and those representations are not withdrawn, the application will normally be referred to the Licensing and Regulatory Committee or one of its subcommittees.
+20.4 Where relevant representations are received in respect of an application, and those representations are not withdrawn, the application will normally be referred to the Licensing and Regulatory Committee or one of its subcommittees which will be held in accordance with the procedure outlined in section 11 above.

-22 Temporary events notices (TEN)
+21 Temporary events notices (TEN)